 The long-term population trend of China is partly related to the implementation of strict family planning policies by the Chinese government.
 The 'one-child policy' was introduced in China in 1979.
 Although initiated as a voluntary programme the previous year, the policy became mandatory in an effort to curb the rapid population growth rate, which was quickly approaching one billion at the time.
 From a cultural standpoint, it was traditional for the role of males to be given more emphasis and importance in the family dynamic.
 Based on the Confucian ideology (which is centered on the main teachings and beliefs of Confucius (551-479BC) and is widely popular in Chinese ethics), boys were typically seen as the more capable sex, and were able to carry on the bloodline and name of the family, in addition to representing the family from a political and social standpoint (O'Halloran, 2015).
 In comparison, girls were seen as having a more 'transitionary' or temporary role in the family.
-Many were expected to eventually depart their family of origin to join another family and become a wife.
 With the introduction of the 'one-child policy', there was societal pressure on expectant parents to produce a male heir.
 As such, infant abandonment increased in China due to fear of reprimanding by the government (via fees, forced sterilization etc.) or due to the desire for a boy, with abandonment disproportionately affecting girls (Johnson, Banghan, & Liyao, 1998).
-Generally, relinquished children could lose all contact with their natural parents, potentially because of Chinese law criminalising abandonment and the desire for birth parents to avoid persecution.
+Generally, relinguished children could lose all contact with their natural parents, potentially because of Chinese law criminalising abandonment and the desire for birth parents to avoid persecution.
 Rural regions reported significantly higher numbers of abandoned children when compared to urban areas, with rural villages accounting for 88% of abandonments (O'Halloran, 2015).
 In the 1980s, the policy was revised in rural areas to incorporate a 'one-son-two-child-policy', which permitted a second child if the first-born was a girl.
 This rule was further relaxed as of August 2021 with a 'threechild-policy', which removed the requirement for only one boy per family.
 The policy sought to rectify the decreasing birth rates and tackle the steadily aging population.